Career Counselor in Eugene, Oregon

 My Motivation

-Ever since I was young, I have had a lot of empathy, and wanted to reduce people’s suffering.
+Ever since I was a child, I have had a strong sense of empathy and wanted to reduce people’s suffering.
 After experiencing confusion, pain, and suffering in my own career journey, I felt excited to focus my work on reducing career-related suffering by helping people share their gifts and talents with others.
-I have found, through my own and my clients’ experiences, that matching a person’s interests, talents, values, and current needs to their job is foremost a win for them, as they feel a sense of connection and purpose – who they are is valued – but also a win for their employer who won’t have to cope with turnover, as the person is much less likely to burn out.
-This win-win dynamic likely leads to friendly camaraderie and a more comfortable and fun work environment.
+I have found, through my own and my clients’ experiences, that matching a person’s interests, talents, values, and current needs to their job is foremost a win for them, as they feel a sense of connection and purpose – who they are is valued! – but also a win for their employer who won’t have to cope with turnover, as the person is much less likely to burn out.
+This win-win dynamic usually leads to friendly camaraderie and a more comfortable and fun work environment.

 Career Counseling Tools and Resources